sqville/inertiajs-qooxdoo/readme.md

 npx qx compile --watch
 ```

-7. Update the compiled commonjs-browserify.js to properly reference inertiajs axios object
+7. Update the local node_modules @inertiajs/core/dist/index.js file so that commonjs-browserify.js properly requires the axios object

-* Open the file located in the public/compiled/source/qxapp folder.
+* Open the index.js file located in the node_modules/@inertiajs/core/dist folder.
-* Search the commonjs-browserify.js file for "require("axios")" (there should only be one).
+* Search the file for "require("axios")" (there should only be one).
 * Add ".default" to the end for it to be "require("axios").default".
 Below is an illustration:

-**Important Note:** You will have to repeat step 7 after every run of ```npx qx clean```.

 ```js
 // before